defenxor/dsiem-rs/README.md

 A couple of notes on this feature:

 - A saved backlog that has a different title than the directive will be discarded.
 This is to prevent manager from loading a wrong backlog for a directive, which could happen if there's a change in directive ID assignment during down time.
+Note that this means backlogs generated of legacy OSSIM directives that have `SRC_IP` and `DST_IP` in title will always be discarded.

 - Backlogs loaded from disk will continue to use their previous rules, so any changes made to the directive rules during down time will only apply to new backlogs.
   Modify `/logs/backlogs/{directive_id}.json` during down time if there is a need to immediately apply updated rules to saved backlogs on next run, or just delete the file to discard all saved backlogs.